Robyn Wilkins: International career

 In 2014, Wilkins was called up to the Wales women's national rugby union team, making her international debut against Italy in the first match of the 2014 Women's Six Nations Championship, scoring two penalties.
 A gain of weight and decrease in fitness as a result of low confidence and motivation affected her performance throughout 2015 but an increase in training reversed all that the following year due to help she received from the WRU's conditioning and strength coach.

-Wilkins has played for the Wales national team 50 times since her debut in 2014, having reached the 50 cap milestone against Ireland at the 2021 Women's Six Nations Championship.
+Wilkins has played for the Wales national team 71 times since her debut in 2014, reaching the 50 cap milestone against Ireland at the 2021 Women's Six Nations Championship.
 She played 33 Women's Six Nations matches, scoring two tries and 77 points.
-Wilkins competed for Wales at the 2014 Women's Rugby World Cup and the 2017 Women's Rugby World Cup.
+Wilkins competed for Wales at the 2014 Women's Rugby World Cup, the 2017 Women's Rugby World Cup and the 2021 Rugby World Cup.
 She has also played for the Wales women's national rugby sevens team.

 Wilkins was selected in Wales squad for the 2021 Rugby World Cup in New Zealand.

+She was named in the Welsh side for the 2025 Six Nations Championship on 4 March 2025.

 Club career

 At the club level, she has played for Ospreys, Cardiff Blues Women and Llandaff North RFC.
-Wilkins has been a team member of Worcester Warriors Women of Premier 15s since August 2020 after signing a contract to play for the side having impressed lead coach Sian Moore.
-She also plays for Gloucester-Hartpury Women.
-She is a member of Wales' Sisters in Arms programme and helps students at Bassaleg Comprehensive School the chance to build a team in the Urdd WRU sevens competition.
-Wilkins has worked for Cardiff Blues' Unstoppables women's campaign since the beginning of the 2020–21 season.
-She signed for Exeter Chiefs women ahead of the 2022-23 Premier 15s season.
+Wilkins signed for Worcester Warriors Women of Premier 15s in August 2020 having impressed lead coach Sian Moore.
+Leaving Worcester in 2021, she has since played for Gloucester-Hartpury and then for Exeter Chiefs women, who she signed with ahead of the 2022-23 Premier 15s season.
+Wilkins was in the Exeter squad that reached the Premiership final with in 2022.
+In summer 2024, it was announced that Wilkins had signed for northern club Sale Sharks.
+Whilst teaching at Bassaleg Comprehensive School, Wilkins was a member of Wales' Sisters in Arms programme and helped students at the School build a team in the Urdd WRU sevens competition.
+Wilkins previously worked for Cardiff Blues' Unstoppables women's campaign.